matthajec/netflix-clone/README.md

 ## Description
 This is a netflix clone built with react.
 It uses Firebase for authentication and to store data.
 There's a landing page, a sign in/sign up page, and a browse page.

-It was a tutorial from [scrimba](scrimba.com), however due to Scrimba's interactive nature most of the work was done as challenges
+It was a tutorial from [scrimba](scrimba.com), however due to Scrimba's interactive nature most of the work was done as challenges and I improved on the tutorial (more about that below)

 ## Framework(s)/Package(s)
 * ReactJS